CrispyDrone/BWSort/README.md

 ### Change history
 #### v1.0
++ Rewrote the renaming feature.
+It is now much more flexible and supports many more options.
 + Removed support to rename the last sort since it was too complex and made some aspects of the UI confusing
 + Updated graphical user interface to be more intuitive
   + Added a view to discover replay files before parsing allowing you to craft the set of replays you want to parse i.e. you can import from multiple directories and remove individual replays